Religious antisemitism: Accusations of deicide

 Although never a part of Christian dogma, many Christians, including members of the clergy, held the Jewish people under an antisemitic canard to be collectively responsible for deicide, the killing of Jesus, who they believed was the son of God.
-According to this interpretation, the Jews present at Jesus' death as well as the Jewish people collectively and for all time had committed the sin of deicide, or God-killing.
-The accusation has been the most powerful warrant for antisemitism by Christians.
+According to this interpretation, some Christian traditions historically attributed responsibility for Jesus’ death to the Jewish people present at the time, as well as collectively over generations, labeling it as the sin of deicide, or God-killing.
+This belief played a significant role in fueling antisemitic attitudes and actions in various Christian societies throughout history.

-Passion plays are dramatic stagings representing the trial and death of Jesus and they have historically been used in remembrance of Jesus' death during Lent.
+Passion plays are dramatic stagings representing the trial and death of Jesus, and they have historically been used in remembrance of Jesus' death during Lent.
 These plays historically blamed the Jews for the death of Jesus in a polemical fashion, depicting a crowd of Jewish people condemning Jesus to death by crucifixion and a Jewish leader assuming eternal collective guilt for the crowd for the murder of Jesus, which, The Boston Globe explains, "for centuries prompted vicious attacks—or pogroms—on Europe's Jewish communities".

 Blood libel

 Blood libels are false accusations that Jews use human blood in religious rituals.
-Historically these are accusations that the blood of Christian children is especially coveted.
+Historically, these are accusations that the blood of Christian children is especially coveted.
 In many cases, blood libels served as the basis for a blood libel cult, in which the alleged victim of human sacrifice was elevated to the status of a martyr and, in some cases, canonized.

-Although the first known instance of a blood libel is found in the writings of Apion, who claimed that the Jews sacrificed Greek victims in the Temple, no further incidents are recorded until the 12th century, when blood libels began to proliferate.
+Although the first known instance of a blood libel is found in the writings of Apion, who claimed that the Jews sacrificed Greek victims in the Temple, no further incidents are recorded until the 12th century when blood libels began to proliferate.
 These libels have persisted from then through the 21st century.

 In the modern era, the blood libel continues to be a major aspect of antisemitism.
 It has extended its reach to accuse Jews of many different forms of harm that can be carried out against other people.